 The court heard the group found the image “insulting” as it implied “cunningness and deception”.

 The incident is not the first such case to come before the courts.
 Last year, an Australian woman was fined and deported in Abu Dhabi for a cyber-crime offence after she posted a picture of a car parked across two disabled parking spaces outside her apartment.

 The Middle East has often found itself ill at ease with social media.
 Following the Arab Spring, where platforms such as Twitter were credited with the ouster of a number of long-standing regional leaders, countries such as Kuwait, Saudi Arabia and Oman have imprisoned citizens and residents for inflammatory tweets and sought the means of monitoring mass-communication platforms.

-Last year, an article in the Interior Ministry’s newsletter “999”, warned of the increase in the spreading of “rumours” or “misleading information” via social platforms, while a whitepaper by the UAE's Telecommunications Regulatory Authority (TRA) on the use of Facebook was also released in 2014.
+In 2013, an article in the Interior Ministry’s newsletter “999”, warned of the increase in the spreading of “rumours” or “misleading information” via social platforms, while a whitepaper by the UAE's Telecommunications Regulatory Authority (TRA) on the use of Facebook was also released in 2014.